 You probably already know how bad sugary cereals are for your child, but in the rush of a school morning, you just don’t have the time to coax them into eating anything else.
 Oatmeal is a great alternative because it can be sweetened and yet retains all of its nutritional values.
 Oats suck up the bad cholesterol in your child’s bloodstream and keeps the brain arteries fully clear, thus improving their memory skills.
 If your child makes a fuss about eating oatmeal, decorate it with colorful berries and fruits to make it look more appealing.

 Eggs are probably the best thing you can feed your child, no matter what your concern is.
 They’re one of the most nutritious foods ever and keep your child’s entire body healthy.
 For the brain especially, egg yolks help form the neurotransmitter, acetylcholine.
-Acetylcholine facilitates communication between cells and improves memory functions in children.
-Most kids love eating eggs and even if they don’t like one type, eggs are so versatile that there are a dozen other ways you could cook it for them.
+Acetylcholine facilitates communication between cells and improves memory functions in

 There are plenty of reasons to feed your child yogurt, calcium, and protein being only two of them.
 Lesser known, are the benefits yogurt can have on your child’s neurological health.
 The good fats in yogurt are essential for the development of a healthy brain.
 In addition, the probiotics in yogurt are also shown to improve a person’s mood, which is just the thing you want when your toddler is throwing a temper tantrum.
 Whiz it up with fruits and your child won’t even ask for ice cream.